-Imagine a young man, of romantic sensibility, lyrical gift and melancholy disposition, nurtured on “the glory that was European culture”, yet himself brought up in quite another world: the exiled kingdom of the European Puritan who had denounced that culture as sin and dreamed of creating a new world on a distant continent.
-Philistine and Barbarian, that dream had failed, the god of the Puritan had turned out to be Mammon, and in place of sinful culture, the cult of fantasy with its child-priests and priestesses rose up.
+Imagine a young man, of romantic sensibility, lyrical gift and melancholy disposition, nurtured on "the glory that was European culture", yet himself brought up in quite another world, and on the wrong side of the Atlantic: the exiled kingdom of the European Puritan who had denounced that culture as sin and dreamed of creating a new world on a distant continent.
+Philistine and Barbarian, that dream had failed, the god of the Puritan had turned out to be Mammon, and in place of sinful culture, the cult of fantasy with its child-priests and priestesses was in process of rising up: Walt Disney, Shirley Temple, Superman, The Wizard of Oz.
 For he-who-would-be-Keats, a journey across the ocean to reclaim his roots was the only option.
-But Keats’ world had been ravaged in the trenches of the Great War, and now the exiles too were returning, not to reclaim their kingdom, but to evangelise their new order.
-To Eliot, the past he craved was dead, the future he feared and had tried to flee was imminent.
+But Keats' world had been ravaged in the trenches of the Great War, and now the exiles too were returning, not to reclaim their kingdom, but to evangelise their new order.
+The past that Eliot craved was dead, the future he feared and had tried to flee was imminent.
 America had followed him to Europe.
 How, then, to inhabit the present?

 Death becomes the symbol of Eliot's impasse; he poses the essential questions of every thinking artist in the twentieth century; his nostalgia, his lack of transcendence, his inability to posit a creative response, are precisely the problems his art espouses.
 If we have no solutions, at least we can pose the questions in the most meaningful way, at least we can go on asking, for perhaps our very resilience in continuing to ask will one day lead us back towards a world in which an answer may be tenable.
 Eliot continuously evokes the past, precisely to ensure that it does not die.
 Poetry has become a rearguard action against the forces of unculture; by embroidering the nothingness, it ceases to be nothingness.
 And in this sense his poetry is heroic; the poet offers himself as a martyr, a sacrificial victim, in the underground resistance movement against the cultural Ubermensch.
 Eliot's poetry is magnificent in the same way as Michelangelo's anatomical studies of ten-year corpses.
 If the world contains only death, is it not an achievement indeed to have contrived to make death beautiful?
 And if we are indeed "swaddled in darkness", is there not some hope at least in awaiting "the juvescence of the year" when the soul of Death will be revivified and the Messianic Answer may be born?

-Kazantzakis has written: “The purpose of life is to struggle to convert as much matter as possible into action, thought and beauty, to climb upwards with agony.”
+Kazantzakis has written that: "The purpose of life is to struggle to convert as much matter as possible into action, thought and beauty, to climb upwards with agony."
 Kazantzakis believed that matter was dynamic, kinetic; Eliot perceived it as inert, or at best atrophied, moribund.
-The purpose, and the agony, remain the same.
+But the purpose, and the agony, remain the same.

 Where Eliot fails - where Pound was so right to prune him so remorselessly - is in the long rigmaroles of his metaphysical speculation and pseudo-philosophical musings.
 His rhythms have the languor of a fin-de-siècle chamber orchestra, and work their lassitude upon the reader in a minor key, carefully staccatoed to prevent inattention: unlike Proust, we cannot drift asleep as we float on the long, slow stream of his sentences.
 His images, crystal clear, are placed with assiduous care one upon the next with the phlegmatic diligence of a stonemason: haunting enigmas, potent evocations, each stone individually quarried, cut, dressed, mortared into place.
 But then the essays mar the work, as if the self-doubt of the artist - truly Beckettian in the case of Gerontion - his mistrust of the canvas, has induced him to write a gloss upon each work and hang that, too, upon the gallery wall.
 Eliot is at his best when he gives us his Torah without his Talmud - should I better say, his Gospel without his Aquinas? - the bare emptiness which is the face of God, needless of commentary.